swapnica15/712-Yorebridge/_pages/north-yorkshire-wedding-day-in-newcastle.md

 We’ll offer the same high level of service that we’d expect for our own family.
 Nothing is too much trouble for our team – whatever your wedding request, simply let us know.

 You will have a choice of rooms for your <a href="/#ptdi">North Yorkshire wedding day</a>.
 The Orangery, Marquee and Tipi all host up to 120 guests.
-The Orangery and The Masters Room hold licenses for civil marriages and civil partnerships.
+The Orangery and The Master's Room hold licenses for civil marriages and civil partnerships.
 The Orangery has light flooding in from its panoramic windows, which offer the most stunning views of the countryside.

 For couples who prefer <a href="/#yc">intimate wedding venues</a> near Newcastle, our Master Room holds up to 35 guests.
 The striking room overlooks the great lawn, giving a beautiful backdrop for your wedding photos. <a href="/#ptdi">unique wedding venues</a> like ours are rare and outstanding.